TheRealAnonymous008/quartz/content/details/philosophy/Information Hazards.md

 # Links
 * [[Information Hazards by Nick Bostrom]]
 * [[Network Science]] - information hazards can cascade so constructs from [[Network Robustness]] apply here too.

+* [McCollough Effect](https://en.wikipedia.org/wiki/McCollough_effect) - a "real life memetic hazard".
+It can alter how you perceive color for up to 2 months.